 Marmalade Tide!
 Seville orange peel is fairly tough and needs to be cooked down for around an hour, so while it simmered away, I tore open the faintly jingly box.
 There are my three racks of jars; there are the six ‘fancy’ jars I’ve ordered to give to people who are Extra Special; and there is the delivery note.
 However, like snake eyes, my jars haveno lids.

-I manage to scrape together a motley crew of jars and am jolly lucky not to have lost the whole batch.
+I manage to scrape together a motley crew of jars while the marmalade cooks and am jolly lucky not to have lost the whole batch.
 Naturally, I assume this lidlessness is my fault.
 I am also enraged, assuming that the fucking website has allowed me to order forty-five jars without generating an error message that alerts me to the fact that, while nobody would ever order jars without lids or lids without jars, the wretched things are sold separately, as if a restaurant suddenly started charging extra for plates, glasses and cutlery.
 I contact the company, apologise for my stupidity and ask them to rush me forty-five lids.
 They reply that no, the jars and lids are sold as a package: I have in fact done everything right.
 My lids have been omitted by their system, which understands lids and jars as two separate things (why, since the order does not?).
 They are very sorry and will have some lids sent out to me with all speed on Monday morning.
 I say, hilariously, ‘Jam tomorrow!’; am briefly cross that I can’t think of a joke about yesterday’s jam; muse fleeting on the chances that the same person is responsible for my delayed lids and the online marking system; and think nothing more of it.

 Monday Jam Jar Emporium: What kind of jars do you want?
 Me: I don’t want jars.
 I have fucktons of jars.
 I want lids.
 GIVE ME LIDS!
 Jam Jar Emporium: Great!
 Glad to hear you’ve got jars!
 Me: The order number and the fact that I want some lids are in the subject line of the email.
 Jam Jar Emporium: Super!
 [Is it?]
 What kind of lids do you want?
 Me: I want lids that will fit my jars.
 I don’t care about the colour or pattern.
 [I was so cross that I almost quoted Joseph and the Amazing Technicolour Dreamcoat].
 Any lids will do.
 Jam Jar Emporium: What colour do you want?
 Me: I literally don’t care.
 Jam Jar Emporium: Right, but what colour do you want?
 Me: Fine.
 Blue, please.
 Jam Jar Emporium: We’re sold out of blue.

 Just after breakfast, I receive an email that says my lids have been packed up and are on their way to me via courier.
-A nice man on a motorbike arrives with a jiffy bag that makes the right noise when I shake it, with my name and ‘OMITTED!’ scrawled on the outside in black biro.
-Recklessly, after dinner I email the Jam Jar Emporium idiot to say that my lids have arrived, and I prepare three pounds of fruit (Marrakesh lemons, limes and a couple of tangerines to bring it up to the required weight).
+A nice man on a motorbike arrives with a jiffy bag that makes the right noise when I shake it, with my name and ‘OMITTED!’ scrawled on the outside in hysterical biro.
+Recklessly, after dinner I email the Jam Jar Emporium idiot to say that my lids have arrived, and I prepare three pounds of fruit (Marrakesh lemons and some limes to bring it up to the required weight).
 The limes are teeny-tiny and full of pips, so this takes ages, but none of them have actually gone over, and it’s jolly satisfying to see it all bubbling away together.
-I’ve decided to make this batch with weak Earl Grey as the liquid, since Marrakesh lemons are what give Earl Grey its lovely smell, and for sugar I’m using honey.
+I’ve decided to make this batch with weak Earl Grey as the liquid, since Marrakesh lemons are what give Earl Grey its lovely smell, and for sugar I’m using set honey.
 As I add it to the pan, I have the brilliant idea of immediately cleaning, de-labelling and sterilising the honey jars and pouring the brand new marmalade back into them.
 Accordingly, I sterilise these eight jars, plus another eight jars from the box.
 I count out the brand new lids, which are a fetching red with spots.
 Much like a heroine in DH Lawrence, the marmalade reaches its crisis eventually, and I ladle it into the jars.
 This is the moment at which I discover that the new lids are too fucking small.

 Wednesday Me: These lids won’t do.
 Jam Jar Emporium: Don’t you like the colour?
 Me: The colour is, as we have established, a matter of indifference to me.
 They won’t do because they are too fucking small.
 Jam Jar Emporium: Are you sure?
 Me: Please find attached a picture showing both lid and jar.
 Jam Jar Emporium: Oh dear.
 I think we may have sent you the wrong size.
 Me: REALLY ARE YOU SURE.
 Jam Jar Emporium: What size jars did you order?
 Me [again, the order number is in the subject line of the email, so surely you can just look it up, but whatever]: 12oz.
 Jam Jar Emporium: What’s that in kg?
-Me: About 340g [I knew this from doing the conversion when buying the honey], but everything on your website is in imperial.
+Me: 340g [I knew this from doing the conversion when buying the honey], but everything on your website is in imperial.
 Jam Jar Emporium: Nope.
 I’ve just searched for 340g jars and we don’t do those.
 Me: You do do those.
 I have forty-five of them in my kitchen.
 You just call them 12oz jars, which is what they are.
 Again, however, I must remind you that it is the lids that I require.
 Do you do the lids for them?
 Jam Jar Emporium: You’d assume so, wouldn’t you?
 Me: YES.
 YES, I WOULD.

 Just after breakfast, I receive an email that says my lids have been packed up and are on their way to me via courier (again).
 This is less reassuring than it was last time, but the email comes from the boss of the fool I have been dealing with and so I remain foolishly hopeful.
 This ebbs away as the day drags on, partly because of Trump’s inauguration, and partly because I don’t think motorcycle couriers deliver jiffy-bags of jam jar lids after nightfall.